expo/expo/docs/pages/preview/eas-update/eas-update-and-eas-cli.md

 eas branch:publish version-1.0 --message "Fixes typo"
 ```

-If you're using git, we can use the `--auto` flag to auto fill the branch name and the message.
-This flag will use the current git branch as the branch name and the latest git commit message as the message.
+If you're using Git, we can use the `--auto` flag to auto-fill the branch name and the message.
+This flag will use the current Git branch as the branch name and the latest Git commit message as the message.

 ```bash
 eas branch:publish --auto